ghstahl/Generic-Security-Token-Service/README.md

 # What is GSTS?
 GSTS is basically a minting service.
 Much like the US Mint, which mints money without regard of what that money is spent on.
 In short is a glorified JWT library, but this one requires something like a REDIS cache to manage refresh_tokens.
 Like a good JWT library, it doesn't care why you are minting the token.

-The GSTS does provide the means to know exactly who minted it so downstream decisions can be made.
+The GSTS does provide the means to know exactly who minted it so downstream decisions can be made, by injecting a watermark claim (nudibranch_watermark).
 Imagine 2 clients request the GSTS to mint a token with identical data.
 Given the result, we can compare the 2 tokens and know that they are NOT the same.
 There are claims that the GSTS puts in there to mark the token to a given client.
+This is a configuration step where a give group may have many clients, which all share the same watermark.
+The client_id is also in the access_token, however that isn't something you want to check for especially when a single group may have many.

 The GSTS will mint tokens for registered clients and take on the burden of becomming the Authority for those tokens.
 If the GSTS mints a refresh_token, it manages the lifetime of said refresh_token.
 Hence the need for a REDIS cache.